ishibaki/symmetry_paper/manuscript/4_results.md

 (Quasibinomial GLM, likelihood ratio test, $\chi^{2}_{1} = 4.327$, $p < 0.05$),<!-- p = 0.0220359 -->
 and it explained 72.5% of the total variation in the rotational direction of *emc^AP6^* mutant hindgut ([@tbl:tbl3]).
 These results suggested that the live cell chirality index directs the rotational direction of the hindgut in each individual embryo.
-Based on these findings, we concluded that the enantiomorphic stats of cell chirality determines the LR asymmetry of the hindgut rotation.
+Based on these findings, we concluded that the enantiomorphic states of cell chirality determines the LR asymmetry of the hindgut rotation.

 <!--
 0_metadata/meta0.md